MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-appx-01.md

 ![mr-learning-appx](images/mr-learning-appx/Tutorial1-Section2-Step1-1.png)

-## Creating and preparing the scene
+## Configure and preparing the scene

 In this section, you will prepare the scene by adding some of the tutorial prefabs.